 Engineering Lab enables students to apply their skills and knowledge in the area of research and development while using the engineering design process to develop solutions to problems.
-Students will be involved in basic design procedures and the development and construction of original ideas including the use of 3D printing.
+Students will be involved in basic design procedures and the development and construction of original ideas.
+The course includes the use of 3D design using CAD software and the use of 3D printed objects in design/build projects.
 Brainstorming in groups and on an individual basis will be oriented toward the development of solutions to problems.
 This course is offered annually, but will only be taught as enrollment and staffing allow.